simul/Teleport/docs/unity/index.rst

 Configuration
 =============
-First, select the Teleport render pipeline.
+First, activate the Teleport render pipeline.
 This adds functionality for video streaming and lighting generation.
 In the *Edit* menu, under *Project Settings...*, select *Graphics*.
 Set the Scriptable Render Pipeline Settings object to point to the Default Teleport Render Pipeline, found in Teleport/Resources.

 .. image:: RenderPipelineAsset.png